 Speaking of the best relaxing games, My Time at Sandrock ranks high on our list.
 While it’s still in early access, it’s already set to surpass My Time at Portia by introducing vital quality-of-life improvements to its crafting and building mechanics.
 Sandrock is populated by a sleepy desert community that’s fallen into disrepair, and it’s up to you to transform it into a hub of productivity from your humble workshop.
-By expanding the land you also expand Sandrock itself, while also helping its charming residents maintain it.
+By expanding the land, you also expand Sandrock itself while helping its charming residents maintain it.

-If farming games sounds more up your street, there’s nothing more relaxing than Stardew Valley, a game where you leave the hubbub of the city and retire to a small town to take over the family farm.
+If farming games sound more up your street, there’s nothing more relaxing than Stardew Valley, a game where you leave the hubbub of the city and retire to a small town to take over the family farm.
 This life and town sim transports you to Pelican Town, where you get to know, befriend, and possibly marry the local residents (although there’s no WooHoo equivalent, despite the many Stardew Valley mods available).

 Cities Skylines is more about creating a well-functioning city with effective roads and junctions, a running water supply, and a self-contained economy.
-You’ll need to think of everything from electricity to neighbourhood placement while keeping the residents happy and your city funds ticking over.
+You’ll need to consider everything from electricity to neighborhood placement while keeping the residents happy and your city funds ticking over.
 If you love The Sims’ construction mechanics, there’s a lot of similarity in Cities Skylines management, but with more strategy and much less coaxing your Sim to get it on with Jeff from across the street.
 There’s also Cities Skylines DLC available to tide you over until Cities Skylines 2.